-Roasted root vegetables like sweet potato and Brussel sprouts are tossed in a maple-balsamic glaze and combined with diced apple and pecans for the perfect fall side.
+Roasted fall vegetables like sweet potato and Brussels sprouts are tossed in a maple-balsamic glaze and combined with diced apples and pecans for the perfect fall side dish.

-Step one: Evenly layer prepped vegetables on a sheet pan (this is my go-to pan).
+Step one: Evenly layer the diced vegetables on a large sheet pan (this is my go-to pan).
 Using clean hands or a spatula, toss with olive oil.

 Step three: Drizzle the balsamic mixture on the vegetables, using a spatula or clean hands to evenly coat.

 Step four: Roast for 35 to 40 minutes at 425F, stirring vegetables halfway through to promote even cooking.

 While the vegetables are cooking: Toast pecans in a small pan over medium heat.
 This will only take 2-3 minutes, so keep an eye on the pecans and stir frequently.
 They are ready when aromatic and a deeper brown.

 Toss roasted vegetables with pecans, diced apple, lemon juice, and an additional drizzle of balsamic vinegar.

 There are three important steps to making great roasted vegetables.